viswavi/RLCF/README.md

 done
 ```

 Now, you will have a directory, in `combined_wildchat_requirements`, which contains requirements for all the promps in wildchat!
-You can instead skip this step and fetch pre-generated files from https://drive.google.com/file/d/1hkZUDEc_QiywfwH-tQSvrlDjV_zTOlfx/view?usp=sharing.
+You can instead skip this step and fetch pre-generated files from https://drive.google.com/file/d/1hkZUDEc_QiywfwH-tQSvrlDjV_zTOlfx/view?usp=sharing or https://huggingface.co/datasets/viswavi/wildchecklists.

-### Generate Response Pairs
+#### Generate Response Pairs
 ```
 python -u run_req_eval.py --benchmark WildChat --method direct --llm Qwen/Qwen2.5-7B-Instruct --top-p 0.95 -num-samples 2 --temperature 1.3 --num-batches 50
 ```
 These will be written to a directory called `wildchat_responses`.
 You can instead skip this step and fetch a version of `wildchat_responses` with pre-generated files from https://drive.google.com/file/d/1TutNY6uBC-MByAcaLzwwX_ypXhXVsCud/view?usp=sharing.

-## Generate Preference Dataset
+## Scoring Responses via Rubric-Grounded LM Judges

 (tested on nodes with 4 or 8 H100s, withe computation done in batches)
 ```